Bingham-Waggoner Estate

 👻

-The Ghost Story
+The Full Story

 The estate's most famous owner was George Caleb Bingham, the renowned American artist and Missouri politician who purchased the property in 1864, expanding the grounds to nearly twenty acres.
 Bingham was celebrated for his luminous paintings of frontier life along the Missouri River, works like "Fur Traders Descending the Missouri" and "The County Election" that captured the rugged beauty and democratic spirit of the American West.
-He lived at the estate until his death on July 7, 1879, and many believe he has never truly left.
+He lived at the estate until his death on July 7, 1879, and many think he's never truly left.

 The Waggoner family purchased the estate in 1879, shortly after Bingham's death, and occupied it for nearly a century until Harry K. Waggoner died in 1976.
 During the Waggoner era, the house acquired additional hauntings.
 A ghostly bride has been seen on the main staircase, her white gown trailing behind her as she descends the steps.
 According to longstanding accounts, a young bride tripped on her wedding gown while descending the stairs and fell to her death -- a tragedy that replays itself in spectral form for those who happen to witness it.

 The basement of the estate harbors darker phenomena.
-Visitors have encountered shadowy figures that move through the underground spaces with apparent purpose, and the sound of a man and woman arguing -- voices raised in anger -- has been heard coming from rooms that are visibly vacant.
+Visitors have encountered shadowy forms that move through the underground spaces with apparent purpose, and the sound of a man and woman arguing -- voices raised in anger -- has been heard coming from rooms that are visibly vacant.
 Photographers have captured floating orbs of light in their images of the basement and upper floors, anomalies that appear with unusual consistency.

 In 1979, a group of private citizens worked with the City of Independence to purchase the estate and convert it into a museum and public park.
-The paranormal activity has continued unabated through the property's transition from private home to public space, and American Hauntings now offers ghost hunt experiences at the estate, where participants routinely report encounters with the spirits that appear to regard the property as permanently their own.
+The ghostly activity has continued unabated through the property's transition from private home to public space, and American Hauntings now offers ghost hunt experiences at the estate, where participants routinely report encounters with the spirits that appear to regard the property as permanently their own.

 Researched from 2 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.